-$$Y{it} = c + X{it-1} \alpha + \delta J{i,t-1} + \delta_1 J{i,t-1}^2 + \varepsilon{it},$$ (3)

-which is equation (1) augmented with a squared Joneses variable.
+$$Y{it} = \mathbf{c} + X{it-1} \alpha + \delta J{i,t-1} + \delta_1 J{i,t-1}^2 + \varepsilon{it}, \qquad (3)$$ which is equation (1) augmented with a squared Joneses variable.
 The results from estimating (3) confirm the presence of levelling off effects; in Table 2, the squared Joneses variable is statistically significant with a negative coefficient.
 The coefficient estimates indicate that, on the average, the Joneses effect is concave - the marginal effect of "the Joneses" is diminishing and, other things equal, an economy's reserves reach maximum when the Joneses are at the level of 0.49 of reserves to GDP ratio.
 That is, the empirical implicit rivalry motive in international reserves among Asian economies is not constant and it has an upper bound - while the reserve level rises with that of the Joneses', it declines beyond a threshold value of 0.49.

-The inclusion of the quadratic Joneses term marginally improves the overall explanatory power as indicated by the adjusted R estimate, but does not materially affect the statistically significance of other right-hand-side variables.
-Specifically, the propensity to import and the volatility of international reserves retain their significance with similar coefficient estimates while the other variables including the crisis-related variables keep being insignificant.
-Given their insignificance, we drop these crisis-related variables from the subsequent tables.
+The inclusion of the quadratic Joneses term marginally improves the overall explanatory power as indicated by the adjusted R^2 estimate, but does not materially affect the statistically significance of

-See, for example, Aizenman, et al. (2015), Bird and Mandilaras (2010), Cheung and Sengupta (2011), and Pontines and Li (2011).
+8 See, for example, Aizenman, et al. (2015), Bird and Mandilaras (2010), Cheung and Sengupta (2011), and Pontines and Li (2011).